Ulbert | Lab

 Domonkos Horváth, MSc

-Domokos received an MSc in info-bionics engineering at Pázmány Péter Catholic University, Faculty of Information Technology and Bionics and joined the group in 2014.
+Domokos recently received his PhD (Informatics specialized in Neuroscience) at Pázmány Péter Catholic University, Faculty of Information Technology and Bionics.
+He joined the group in 2014.
 He has a keen interest in neural-tissue interfacing using various tools of electrophysiology (in vivo and in vitro) as well as two-photon laser scanning microscopy.
 Currently, he is designing a multi-modal set-up to record simultaneous intra- and extracellular signals from the same neuron combined with two- photon imaging for generating ground-truth datasets.
-Outside the lab he defines himself - among others - as a guitar player (both jazz and rock), and a hobby DSLR photographer.
+Outside the lab, he defines himself - among others - as a guitar player (both jazz and rock), and a hobby DSLR photographer.
 CV

-Agnes Kandracs is a PhD candidate in the Roska Tamas Doctoral School of Sciences and Technology at Pazmany Peter Catholic University in Budapest Hungary under the supervision of Dr Lucia Wittner.
+Agnes Kandracs earned her PhD degree at the Roska Tamas Doctoral School of Sciences and Technology at Pazmany Peter Catholic University in Budapest Hungary under the supervision of Dr Lucia Wittner.
 She completed her BSc and MSc at the Faculty of Information Technology and Bionics at the Pazmany Peter Catholic University with specialisation in molecular bionics and infobionics engineering.
 She is currently an assistant research fellow at the Hungarian Academy of Sciences within the group of Comparative Psychophysiology.
 Her main research project is the electrophysiological and anatomical examination of cortical neural networks.

 Tibor Nánási, MD, MSc